YellowMinionPlannet/Notes/Pluralsight_Networks_Concepts_and_Protocols_RossBagurdes/NetworkConceptsandProtocols_RossBagurdes.md

 ## The Router Boot Process

-1. Power On Self Test
+1. Power On: Self Test
-2. Load Bootstrap : operate minimum hardware to run router. it's in EEPROM.
+2. Load Bootstrap: operate minimum hardware to run router. it's in EEPROM.
 3. Load IOS: System for router, it's in Flash Drive
 4. Load Configuration: start-config file, it's in NVRAM, when you turn power off it will still memorize it.
+(Same as 1-3 above)

-(5). when we run router the configuration is in RAM, and running-config, when power off this will lose.
+(5).
+When we run router, the configuration is in RAM which is called running-config file, and running-config will lose when power off.
 So we need to sync between start-config and running-config files.

 # Physical Layer Technologies